hyundai-robotics/doc-hrscript/4-array-object/2-object.md

 Objects are like arrays in that they store multiple element values.
 The difference is that an object is accessed by a key, not with an index.
 Moreover, the key is a string, not a number.

-Objects are defined as var or global, like any other variables.
+Objects are defined as `var` or `global`, like any other variables.
 The definition of an object and format of its access are as follows.

 |  |  |
 | :--- | :--- |
 | Definition | var object name = { key : value, key : value, ...} |
 | Access | Object name key |

 The following shows an example of defining and accessing an object.